Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 our other ethical responsibilities in accordance with these requirements and the ICAI’s Code of

 Ethics.
-We believe that the audit evidence obtained by us is sufficient and appropriate to provide
+We believe that the audit evidence obtained by us is sufficient and appropriate to provide a

-a basis for our audit opinion on the standalone financial statements.
+basis for our audit opinion on the standalone financial statements.

 3. Key Audit Matters

-Key audit matters are those matters that, in our professional judgment, were of most significant
+Key audit matters are those matters that, in our professional judgment, were of most significant in

-in our audit of the standalone financial statements of the current period.
+our audit of the standalone financial statements of the current period.
 These matters were

 addressed in the context of our audit of the standalone financial statements as a whole, and in

 forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have

-having high estimation and uncertainty.
+estimation and uncertainty.

-4. Information Other than the Financial Statements and Auditor’s Report Thereon
+4. Information Other than the Financial Statements and Auditor’s Report thereon

 The Company’s Board of Directors is responsible for the other information.
-The other
+The other information

-Corporate Governance and Shareholder’s Information, but does not include the standalone
+and Shareholder’s Information, but does not include the standalone financial statements and our

-financial statements and our auditor’s report thereon.
-Our opinion on the standalone financial
+auditor’s report thereon.
+Our opinion on the standalone financial statements does not cover the

-statements does not cover the other information and we do not express any form of assurance
+other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read
+In connection with our audit of the standalone financial statements, our responsibility is to read the

-the other information and, in doing so, consider whether the other information is materially
+other information and, in doing so, consider whether the other information is materially

-inconsistent with the standalone financial statements or our knowledge obtained during the
+inconsistent with the standalone financial statements or our knowledge obtained during the course

-course of our audit or otherwise appears to be materially misstated.
+of our audit or otherwise appears to be materially misstated.

 If, based on the work we have performed, on the other information obtained prior to the date of

-this auditor’s report we conclude that there is a material misstatement of this other information,
+this auditor’s report we conclude that there is a material misstatement of this other information, we

-we are required to report that fact.
+are required to report that fact.
 We have nothing to report in this regard.

 5. Management’s Responsibilities for the Standalone Financial Statements